Best Game Controllers for iPhone 2024

 Small buttons

-The new Backbone One comes fresh with a brand-new design that now accommodates iPhone cases.
+A new Backbone One was launched last year to coincide with the release of the iPhone 15.
+As well as a USB-C connector, the 2nd Gen Backbone One comes fresh with a brand-new design that now accommodates iPhone cases.
 That means you can plug and play without removing your iPhone case, a massive upgrade and improvement on the previous model.
-It has great build quality and a fantastic set of buttons, as well as the very strong Backbone app which brings all your games under one roof.
+It has great build quality and a fantastic set of buttons.

 The Backbone One has plug-and-play compatibility, sharp inputs, and a conventional layout.
-Available in two models, a standard ABXY layout and a PlayStation-inspired version in white.
+Available in two models, a standard ABXY layout and a PlayStation-inspired version in white, complete with the familiar PlayStation face buttons.

 Reasons to buy